 Dr Sarah Alderson

-I am a NIHR funded Academic Clinical Lecturer in Primary Care and a GP in Halifax.
-After being a full time GP for three years, I studied for my PhD on Patients understanding of depression associated with chronic disease.
-My current research continues to look at mental and physical disease co-morbidity and understanding behaviour and behaviour change in order to embed interventions targeting patients and professionals within primary care, particularly the use of audit and feedback interventions.
-I lead the Campaign to Reduce Opioid Prescribing (CROP) project.
+Her current research continues to look at mental and physical disease co-morbidity and understanding behaviour and behaviour change in order to embed interventions targeting patients and professionals within primary care, particularly the use of audit and feedback interventions to support healthcare staff in quality improvement.
+She leads the Campaign to Reduce Opioid Prescribing (CROP), a feedback intervention project in primary care to reduce potentially harmful opioid prescribing in chronic, non-cancer pain.
+CROP is now being delivered across the north of England.

-- Harnessing routine primary care data in both interventions to change professional behaviour (typically feedback) and evaluations
+(i) Harnessing routine primary care data in both interventions to change professional behaviour (typically feedback) and evaluations; and

-- The potential of ‘implementation laboratories’ to advance science and population impact.
+(ii) The potential of ‘implementation laboratories’ (a type of learning health system) to advance science and population impact.

 - PhD - Understanding Depression Associated with Chronic Physical Disease